 Grow Time Considerations

 Grow time is one of the most important things to think about when investing in a hydroponics system.
 NFT systems offer a faster grow time than other setups, thanks to the fact that the plants’ upper roots have access to oxygen, and the lightweight nature of the plants best suited to these types of systems, which we’ll explore in a separate section.
-The grow time is usually just a week or two.
+The plants grow time is usually just a week or two.
 However, understand that an NFT system is not going to provide you with all the plants you need to eat, because these setups are not ideal for use with fruiting plants.
 They’re better used with greens and other plants where you consume the stems and leaves.
 Microgreens are an ideal option, but you can also use this type of system to grow a number of other plants.

 Plants Best Suited for NFT Systems